dark-f1are/hianime-downloader/README.md

 ### How to Use

 1. Get the master playlist URL from hianime.to:

+   **Option 1: Using Browser Extension (Recommended)**
+   - Install the Media Stream Detector browser extension from [GitHub](https://github.com/abrar-wadud/media-stream-detector)
+   - Open the anime episode in your browser
+   - The extension will automatically detect and display the master.m3u8 and subtitle URLs
+   - Copy the required URLs

+   **Option 2: Manual Detection**
    - Open the anime episode in your browser
    - Open developer tools (F12)
    - Go to Network tab